Frankly My Dear

 Riley Martinez

 Interesting perspective.
-I saw shader differently - more as shader.
+I saw ray-tracing differently - more as graphics.

 Harper Davis